shorepine/tulipcc/README.md

 - USB keyboard support
 - 500mA power usage including display, at medium display brightness, can last for hours on USB battery pack

-Tulip's "OS" is heavily based on the great work of Micropython, which a lot of changes and additions to support the Python REPL on screen and integrated into the display and sound system.
+Tulip's "OS" is heavily based on the great work of [Micropython](https://micropython.org), which a lot of additions to support the Python REPL on screen and integrated into the display and sound system.
 Most of our code is in the ports/esp32/ directory.

 ## Usage